 The grocers shop was quickly turned into a bakery and confectioners.
 Ida became renowned for her master baking skills, in particular, her wonderful Wedding Cakes but she also had a secret passion for chocolate!
 Thought by a local vicar's wife in a neighbouring village, Ida soon became a master chocolatier too!
 Her handmade chocolates went down a storm with customers and quickly became infamous.

 Do you know?
-Today, we still make chocolate and fudge using Ida's original recipes!
+Today, we still make both retail and wholesale fudge and chocolates using Ida's original recipes!

 Business was booming and the family decide to move the shop to bigger premises in the Yorkshire town of Skipton.
 They found prime real estate on the busy high street and soon opened a beautiful bakery and confectioners.
 There was also room upstairs to open a cafe and restaurant too.
 This is where customer could enjoy Ida's wonderful cake, fancies and handmade chocolate truffles.